emafree/f2-commander/docs/testing.md

      file copy)

  - Copy error:
-   **KNOWN BUG**: Commander exits with a stack trace
-   - Create a read-only directory (`chmod -r`),
+   - Create a read-only directory (`chmod -w`),
    - copy a file into it,
-   - a warning message is shown to the user.
+   - a error message is shown to the user.

 **TODO**: Copy a non-existing file, directory (was removed outside)